Regimental War Memorial Cross

 Aerial photographs taken before the landings showed what looked like a small German fortification at La Rivière, adjacent to Gold Beach.
 CSM Hollis later recalled: “As we were coming in I lifted a stripped Lewis gun off the floor of the landing craft and pelted a pillbox with a full pan of ammunition”.
 Only on advancing over the beach did the men discover that it was ‘only a bloody tram-stop’.

-During the fighting on D Day, CSM Hollis won the only Victoria Cross to be awarded that day.
+During the fighting on D Day, CSM Hollis earned the only Victoria Cross to be awarded that day.

 He gained it for two actions of supreme valour, firstly for clearing a pillbox and trenches north of Ver-sur-Mer, and secondly for rescuing his comrades under fire in the village of Crépon.